nogibjj/djl_mini_project_8/README.md

 ## Mini project 8.
-Rewrite a Python script in R
+Rewrite a Python script in Rust

 Quary in python script
 - Runtime: 0.06 seconds